 If you have been using alcohol or drugs and it has become a problem, or even just a concern, for you or someone you care about, we encourage you to talk with a professional counselor.
-If alcohol or drugs are causing you any type of problem such as getting into arguments with family or friends, job difficulties, legal difficulties, DWI, or having hangovers, it is especially important to get help.
+If alcohol or drugs are causing you any type of difficulty such as getting into arguments with family or friends, job difficulties, legal difficulties, DWI, or having hangovers, it is especially important to get help.
 If you or someone who cares isn’t sure if your use has become a problem, it is a good idea to have a substance abuse assessment by a trained professional.
 We regularly do assessments where we learned that there is no treatment recommended.
 At least the client, his/her family, or other interested party is more confident that there isn’t a problem, if that is the case.

 First Step offers several proven interventions and treatments based on client need and preference.
 This is usually determined during the first session.
 However, First Step believes that assessing client needs and wishes is an ongoing process.
 If a type of therapy is chosen during the first session, it can be changed if the needs of the client indicate that it should be changed.
 First Step treat a variety of discomforts and problems with sensitivity and compassion.